 How to Stop the Smell

 The easiest thing to do in preventing septic smells like this is to frequently run water through your drains.
 Typically, houses with more than one bathroom suffer from septic smells more often when it rains because one of the bathrooms is used less often.
 By running water in all your sinks, showers, toilets, and drains every couple of months, you can prevent this kind of issue.

-Should you experience any signs of septic problems, call us right away.
+Septic Medic is located in Dingmans Ferry, PA serving Delaware Township and all areas of Pike County.
+Should you experience any signs of septic problems, call us right away at 570-828-7444.
 Dealing with the issue early is key in making sure your home is back to normal in no time.

 Septic Emergencies in the Winter

 If you live in an area that experiences frigid winters and you have a septic system, there are problems that can arise during those colder months.
 Luckily, there are some steps you can take to avoid issues like emergency septic pumping due to a backup during the winter.
 Following a preparation plan in the fall can help you curb any potential problems, but being proactive even when the temperature has dropped can make a difference, too.

 Ways to Avoid Winter Septic Issues

 You might’ve not had the chance to do any prep during the fall, but when next year rolls around, here are some steps you can take to get ready for winter:

 - Add new mulch near systems that do not have adequate grass cover.
 This will keep snow melt from saturating the ground and causing flooding resulting in the need for emergency septic pumping.
 Mulch will also add insulation to your system so that underground pipes won’t freeze.

 - Before the temps drop, make sure your system is thoroughly inspected, and if needed, repaired.
 Leaks can prove particularly damaging when winter hits.
 Also, make sure all pieces are insulated properly.